urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

 jlink
-  Allows to assemble and optimize a set of modules and their dependencies into a custom runtime image
+  Allows to assemble and optimize a set of modules and their dependencies into a custom runtime image Generates a custom Java runtime image that contains only the platform-specific modules that are required for a given application
+  Runtime images
+    Contain only the modules picked and the dependencies they need to function Include the necessary Java Runtime Environment (JRE) components required to run the application, so a separate JVM installation is not necessary

 jmod
   Allows to create JMOD files and list the content of existing JMOD files